marcusphillips/boundjs-experimental/README.markdown

 ***

 ## How does it work?
-Under the hood, react adds string annotations to the input template node, the input view object, and all relevant descendants thereof.
-To minimize the footprint react has on your objects, the details and object links needed to give these annotations meaning are managed centrally within React.
-Whenever you indicate to React that a given property has changed on an object, React checks that object for annotations.
+Under the hood, bound adds string annotations to the input template node, the input view object, and all relevant descendants thereof.
+To minimize the footprint bound has on your objects, the details and object links needed to give these annotations meaning are managed centrally within Bound.
+Whenever you indicate to Bound that a given property has changed on an object, Bound checks that object for annotations.
 If it finds any relevant ones, it verifies that the annotations have not been invalidated (through rearrangements in DOM or object structure).
 It then re-computes any substitutions that depended on those modified properties.
-I'm writing a more detailed explanation of the internals for a separate document, so please post any specific questions or in the [github comments](https://github.com/marcusphillips/react/comments) page.
+I'm writing a more detailed explanation of the internals for a separate document, so please post any specific questions or in the [github comments](https://github.com/marcusphillips/boundjs/comments) page.

 ***

 ## FAQ

-#### Does React support subtemplates?
+#### Does Bound support subtemplates?
-React provides support for a widget inclusion.
+Bound provides support for a widget inclusion.
 If the contain directive finds a DOM node as its substitution, it will insert the node as-is.
+Full support for rendered subtemplates is planned.